RAK Hospital

-The two buildings have a built-up area of 140,000 sq ft across three levels.
-All the rooms are in the premium category, with a capacity of 65 beds which is being tripled to accommodate the growing demand.
-The institution is all set to become a 200-bed facility by 2024 as a result of its collaboration with CommonSpirit Health.
+The two-building campus has a built-up area of 140,000 sq ft across three levels and opened with a capacity of 65 beds.
+The institution was expected to become a 200-bed facility by 2024 as a result of its collaboration with CommonSpirit Health.
+Following the planned opening of Arabian Healthcare Group's new 209-bed in Ras Al Khaimah in 2027, RAK Hospital is expected to focus on serving patients with mid- and lower-tier health insurance only.